anordal/shellharden/README.md

 Shellharden can do what Shellcheck can't: Apply the suggested changes.

-In other words, harden brittle shellscripts.
+In other words, harden vulnerable shellscripts.
-The builtin assumption is that the script does not *depend* on the brittle behavior – the user is responsible for the code review.
+The builtin assumption is that the script does not *depend* on the vulnerable behavior – the user is responsible for the code review.

 Shellharden was previously known as "Naziquote".